Download our Cleanroom CatalogDownload

 Class 1,000 (ISO 6) does not require employment of an unidirectional airflow system but can, depending on the layout of the room.

 Class 1,000 (ISO 6) production conditions can be achieved with non-unidirectional airflow.

 Class 1,000 cleanroom projects completed by MECART:

-A Class 100 cleanroom can allow a maximum of only 100 particles smaller than 0.5 micrometers per square foot, making it the third most clean environment, according to the FS209E classification.
+A Class 100 cleanroom can allow a maximum of only 100 particles smaller than 0.5 micrometers per cubic foot, making it the third most clean environment, according to the FS209E classification.